EoRImaging/FHD/dictionary.md

   -*Default*: 1 <br />
 **diffuse_calibrate**: a map/model of the diffuse in which to calibrate on.
 The map/model undergoes a DFT for every pixel, and the contribution from every pixel is added to the model visibilities from which to calibrate on.
 If no diffuse_model is specified, then this map/model is used for the subtraction model as well. <br />
   -*Default*: filepath('EoR0_diffuse_model_94.sav',root=rootdir('FHD'),subdir='catalog_data') <br />
-**phase_degree**: the order of the polynomial fit over the whole band to create calibration solutions for the phase of the gain.
-Setting it to 0 gives a 0th order polynomial fit (one number for the whole band), 1 gives a 1st order polynomial fit (linear fit), 2 gives a 2nd order polynomial fit (quadratic), etc etc.
-  -*Dependency*: calibration_polyfit must be on for the polynomial fitting to occur. <br />
-  -*Turn off/on*: undefined/defined <br />
-  -*Default*: 1 <br />
 **saved_run_bp**: use a saved bandpass for bandpass calibration.
 Reads in a text file saved in instrument config which is dependent on pointing number at the moment.
 Needs updating. <br />
   -*Needs updating*: File name needs more information to descriminate between instruments and bands.
 Need to have capability to read in saved bandpasses not dependent on cable type.<br />
   -*Dependency*: instrument_config/<pointing number>_bandpass.txt <br />